Skip to main content

 dbapi exceptionsโ€‹

 • DatabaseTerminalException: errors during loading that will permanently fail a job and should not retry.
-IntegrityError, ProgrammingError and most of the DataError belong to this class. (example: decimal value out of range, insert NULL in non NULL columns)
+IntegrityError, ProgrammingError, and most of the DataError belong to this class. (example: decimal value out of range, insert NULL in non-NULL columns)

-๐Ÿ’ก How this works in practice: we have a set of tests for all relevant error cases in test_sql_client.py, this way we make sure that new sql_client behaves correctly.
+๐Ÿ’ก How this works in practice: we have a set of tests for all relevant error cases in test_sql_client.py, this way we make sure that the new sql_client behaves correctly.

-What base class assumesโ€‹
+What the base class assumesโ€‹

 • that INFORMATION_SCHEMA exists from which we can take basic information on SCHEMATA and COLUMNS